United Arab Emirates · Close Protection & Executive Security

 Low Street Crime

 Dubai has very low rates of violent crime.
-Petty theft and fraud are more common than physical security threats.
+Petty theft, fraud, and financial crime are more common than physical threats.
+The primary security considerations are not crime-driven.

 Executive Profile

-The primary risk in Dubai is reputational and financial rather than physical.
-High-profile visitors attract attention in a city where business intelligence gathering is active.
+The principal risk in Dubai is reputational, financial, and privacy-related rather than physical.
+High-profile visitors attract attention in a city where business intelligence gathering is active and the international media presence is significant.

 Regional Instability

-Dubai's proximity to regional conflict zones creates a background risk, though the city itself has experienced very few security incidents.
+Dubai's proximity to regional conflict zones creates a background consideration, though the city itself has experienced very few security incidents and remains one of the safest major cities globally.

 Vetted operators with direct experience in Dubai